exposit/katamoiran/_posts/2016-10-29-who-do-i-owe.md

 <div markdown="0"><a href="https://github.com/exposit/katamoiran/tree/master/python/oneroll" class="btn btn-info">roll one each script</a></div>

-Here's a random generator to see who your rogue (or starship mechanic or fighter or desperate client) owes and why and what'll happen if they don't pay up.
+Here's a random table to see who your rogue (or starship mechanic or fighter or desperate client) owes and why and what'll happen if they don't pay up.

 <!--more-->